The Independent Voice for Conservative Values telling it like it is!

-Jack and Betty Neely paid dearly for standing on their principles.
-They paid dearly for standing up to Eugene’s over aggressive land use planning goals, and for their refusal to pay the original $5000 sewer assessment.
-The Neely’s paid over $70,000 worth of fines, and Jack Neely paid with his life.
-He died of a heart attack, one month after the forced sale of his house and his eviction by the Lane County Sheriff.
-That was after a five year long legal battle that left both he and his sister penniless and homeless.
-Jack Neely died of a broken heart, which was precipitated by that legal battle.
-He was discouraged, disillusioned, and beaten down at the time of his death.
-That’s what the autopsy report did not say!
+Jack and Betty Neely paid dearly for their principles, and they paid dearly for standing up to Eugene’s over aggressive land use planning goals.
+Their refusal to pay the original sewer assessment fee of $5000 which the City levied on them (It was later determined by the Oregon Appeals Court that this fee was illegal) cost Jack Neely his home and his life.
+The Neely’s were assesed $2,411 worth of of fines leaving them with a questionable debt of $7,411.
+Actually because the Neelys lost their house they really paid over $70,000 worth of fines, and Jack Neely wound up by paying for what he believed in with his life.
+He died of a heart attack one month after being evicted from his house by the Lane County Sheriff.
+That was after a five year long legal battle that left both he and his sister discouraged.
+It also left them basically penniless and homeless.
+He was staying with a friend at the time of his death.
+Jack Neely died of a broken heart that was precipitated by his long and unsuccessful legal battle with the City of Eugene.
+He was disillusioned, and beaten down at the time of his death.
+That’s what the autopsy report did not say.

 "A journalist has no better friend than the truth." - Scott Rohter